polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 capabilities, implying it is super structured in its format, allowing you to semantically traverse it the same way you would semantically traverse an XML document, and/or a JSON object.

-One favourite of mine is to combine these features with the cryptographic lambda invocations, to patch and administrate a multitude of servers dynamically, giving you orchestration capabilities on your servers, from a single point of administration, to administer a heterogenous environment consisting of a multitude of servers.
+One favourite of mine is to combine these features with cryptographic lambda invocations, to patch and administrate a multitude of servers dynamically, giving you orchestration capabilities on your servers, from a single point of administration, to administer a heterogenous environment consisting of a multitude of servers.
 However ...